chp-lab/gcrok/README.md

 $ node ./gcrok.js
 Note: subdomain cannot contain special character (~, _. ! @ etc.) Dash - is allow

-Or Third Options (More Reliable) must edit .env to matches with your setup!
+Or Third Option (More Reliable) This gcrok pm2 will restart always and prevent gcrok down; provide non-stop tunnels for your services!.
+This must edit .env to matches with your setup.
 (sudo) $ npm install pm2 -g
 $ pm2 start gcrok-pm2.json
 Done!